stgeorgeshurstville/bulletin/_docs/sermon.md

     - Being Influenced
     - The triple threat (Ephesians 2:1-3)

-2.Who is Jesus?
+2. Who is Jesus?
 The formation of our Christian identities
     - God’s nature (Ephesians 2:4)
     - The gift from God that is Jesus (Ephesians 2:5-6)
     - Struggling with our identity as we wait.